Isaac-Zhang/liquibase-multimodule-deploy/README.md

-# liquibase-multimodule-deploy
+# Multi-module and Multi-database deployment using Liquibase
 Multimodule and Multidatabase deployment using Liquibase

 This demo is developed for Microsoft Sql Server but is easily adjusted to work for Postgres or Mysql.

 # To deploy all modules:
-Execute from the \src directory: mvn install -Ddatabase.server=localhost -Ddatabase.username=liquibase -Ddatabase.password=liquibase
+Execute from the \src directory:

+''''mvn install -Ddatabase.server=localhost -Ddatabase.username=liquibase -Ddatabase.password=liquibase''''

 # To deploy a single module:
-Execute the same command from the root of the module directory (For example in \src\ArchiveDB\): mvn install -Ddatabase.server=localhost -Ddatabase.username=liquibase -Ddatabase.password=liquibase
+Execute the same command from the root of the module directory (For example in \src\ArchiveDB\):

+'''mvn install -Ddatabase.server=localhost -Ddatabase.username=liquibase -Ddatabase.password=liquibase'''

 # Prerequisites